Elias-Black/Landing-CMS/README.md

 ***

 ### How to use
-In the Admin panel you can create fields with 4 formats: string, multiple line text, WYSIWYG field and checkbox.
+In the Admin panel you can create fields with 5 formats: string, multiple line text, WYSIWYG field, checkbox and Color Picker.
 When you creating a field you need to enter an alias.
 ![Adding a new field](https://github.com/Elias-Black/Landing-CMS/blob/gh-pages/screenshots/adding-field.png "Adding a new field")